gvwilson/sdxjs/debugger/index.md

 We also modify the VM's constructor to record the debugger and give it a reference to the virtual machine (<span f="debugger-initialization"/>).
-We have to connect the two objects explicitly because each one needs a reference to the other, but one of them has to be created first.
+We have to <span i="mutual references">connect the two objects explicitly</span>
+because each one needs a reference to the other, but one of them has to be created first.
 "A gets B then B tells A about itself" is a common pattern;
 we will look at other ways to manage it in the exercises.